 Say the word “trip” and Jamie Rhein is packed.
 Rhein has traveled to 35 countries (lived in five of them) and has been to every state but Alaska and Rhode Island.
 A freelance writer and educator, currently living in Ohio, Rhein has written numerous travel articles for print and online publications on everything from white water rafting to the best hot dog worth driving to.
 Publications include Ohio Magazine, Country Living, Hocking Hills Visitors Guide, AOL’s online travel guide to Cleveland and Cincinnati, and the travel blogs Gadling and Uptake.
 One of these days, she’ll really focus on that blog of hers—Hither and Yon.
 The problem is she keeps heading yon–as in yonder.

 Based in Vancouver, British Columbia, Carolyn B. Heller is a full-time freelance writer specializing in travel, food, and culture.
-She’s the author of the books Moon Vancouver and the Canadian Rockies Road Trip, Moon Handbooks Ontario, and Living Abroad in Canada, and she’s contributed to more than 50 other travel and restaurant guides for Lonely Planet, Fodor’s, the Zagat Survey, and Moon.
-Her articles have appeared in the Boston Globe, Los Angeles Times, Miami Herald, FamilyFun, SmarterTravel.com, Real Weddings, and Perceptive Travel, and she’s a regular correspondent for the Forbes Travel Guide.
-She’s an avid traveler and passionate food lover who has eaten on the streets, in fine restaurants, and everywhere in between in more than 40 countries on six continents.
-Follow her adventures at www.cbheller.com or on Twitter.
+She’s the author of the books Moon Vancouver, Moon Vancouver and Canadian Rockies Road Trip, and Moon Ontario, and she’s contributed to more than 50 travel and restaurant titles for Lonely Planet, Fodor’s, and other publishers.
+Her articles have appeared in the Boston Globe, Los Angeles Times, Miami Herald, FamilyFun, Roads & Kingdoms, Almost Fearless, Real Weddings, and Perceptive Travel, and she’s a regular correspondent for the Forbes Travel Guide.
+Follow her adventures at www.cbheller.com, on Twitter, or on Instagram.

 Katie Hammel is a freelance writer living in San Francisco.
 She was previously the travel editor at Viator, a TripAdvisor company, and has contributed to the San Francisco Chronicle, BBC Travel, New York Daily News, The Points Guy, 7×7 Magazine, Travel + Leisure, and many other publications.